zachartmann/Tutorial10_Group-1/Report.md

 * HMW manage incoming calls so that they do not add additional costs to the travel company by occupying human resources (Relationship Managers).

 ## **Agile Methodology - Scrum**
-Scrum is the most widely used agile methodology for software design and development.
-The framework assumes that requirements and processes constantly/ unpredictably change which is often the case in real-world scenarios.
-Requirements are developed and reviewed iteratively to allow for greater adaptability to changes in client needs, technological advancements, and other environmental factors (e.g. global pandemics).
+The Scrum framework encourages iterative development/review of requirements allowing for greater adaptability to changes in client needs, technological advancements, and other environmental factors (e.g. global pandemics).

 ### Roles
-Scrum teams are self-organising and cross-functional meaning they are independent and trusted to complete work as they see fit.
-The nature of this project required the product owner and scrum master to double as members of the development team.
+This project required the product owner and scrum master to double as development team members.

 Role | Team Member | Responsibilities
 --- | --- | ---
-Product Owner | Zac | Establishes, communicates, and monitors the progress of the product vision including defining and prioritising features to be developed.
+Product Owner | Zac | Defines, prioritises, communicates, and monitors the product vision.
-Scrum Master | Aiswarya | Facilitates scrum team events and promotes scrum theory, rules, and practices.
+Scrum Master | Aiswarya | Facilitates scrum team events and promotes scrum principles.
-Development team | Anastasia, Sanya, Sean | Builds and delivers a working increment of the project in every sprint.
+Development team | Anastasia, Sanya, Sean | Builds/delivers working increment of the product every sprint.

 ### Events/Activities
 A sprint is a fixed period of time after which a deliverable iteration of a product must be developed.
-The following activities were conducted in each of our team's 1-week sprints (Sunday to Friday).
+The following activities were conducted in each sprint (Sunday to Friday).

 Event | Description
 --- | ---
-Sprint Planning | Conducted on the first day of each sprint, these meetings established and reviewed backlog tasks/issues/goals for the current sprint.
-Tasks were assigned to members and moved to “Ready for dev” on the project board.
+Sprint Planning | On the first day of each sprint, backlog tasks/goals for the current sprint were established, reviewed, and assigned.
+Relevant tasks were moved to “Ready for dev” on the project board.
-Sprint Review | Every Friday, the development team explained and delivered their work for the sprint.
-This progress was evaluated and tasks left to complete were determined.
+Sprint Review | Every Friday, the development team delivered their work for the sprint.
+Progress and tasks left to complete were evaluated.
-Sprint Retrospective | After each sprint review, we re-evaluated and improved/resolved our workflow, communication, and other issues that arose during the sprint.
+Sprint Retrospective | After sprint reviews, we re-evaluated and improved our workflow, communication, and other issues from the sprint.
-Daily Scrum | Each day, progress updates and issues were discussed and resolved.
-Due to our team’s clashing schedules, most daily scrum meetings were agreed to be communicated over text.
+Daily Scrum | Each day, progress updates/issues were discussed and resolved.
+This was agreed to be communicated over text due to clashing schedules.

 ### Artefacts
 Artefact | Description
 ---|---
-Product Backlog | Prioritised list of all tasks/requirements for a product.
+Product Backlog | Prioritised list of all requirements for a product.
 Sprint Backlog | Subset of the Product Backlog for development during a sprint.
 Product Increment | Potentially shippable version of the product built each sprint.
 Sprint Burndown Chart | Graphical representation of development progress over time (backlog items completed).